13 Clean Eating School Lunches For Kids

 This fun but messy twist on “ants on a log” will have your kids loving their lunch.
 The best part is, they can make it themselves- one less thing on your To-Do list!
 Just be sure to suggest they also pack a few extra napkins… or a wet wipe or two.

-Chewy Muesli Bars
+Chewy Granola Bars

 Baked Ziti Cupcakes